Yash240824/csesoc-website/README.md

 	virtualenv SOME_PATH
 	source SOME_PATH/bin/activate

-*substitute SOME_PATH for where you want to create your virtual environment.
-For example env You should now be inside your virtual environment.
+*substitute SOME_PATH for some path or folder where you want to create your virtual environment.
+For example a folder called env

+You should now be inside your virtual environment.
 You can check this with

+	$ which python
+	   /usr/bin/python
+	$ source env/bin/activate
+	(env)$ which python
+	   /Users/dylank/Documents/csesoc-website/env/bin/python

 When your done with a virtual environment, you can easily deactivate with

 	deactivate

 Installing Django
 -----------------